 - Get a contactless MasterCard and connect it with your Revolut app account.
 Use this card to spend abroad with no extra fee!

-- Your transfers and spends abroad will be on the real exchange rate, with zero extra markup cost.
+- Your transfers and spending abroad will be on the real exchange rate, with zero extra markup cost.

 - The app is designed keeping digital nomads in mind.
 It allows you to get a current account without an address proof or a credit check.

 - There’s a spending tracking section in the app that can help you track your spendings so that you can manage your budget.

 Mint is one of the best digital nomad apps for budgeting.
 You can connect your bank accounts before tracking your spending.
 Get notifications when you exceed your budget and track all your travel, accommodation, and other bills in one place!